 Calgary has a fairly good light-rail transit system, known as the CTrain, but most locals will tell you that renting a car is a must when visiting Calgary.
 Some of the attractions you might want to visit are located near the downtown core, but many – such as Heritage Park Historical Village and Calaway Park – aren’t.
 Besides, having a car makes it easy to get out to the mountains for a day – another must while visiting Calgary!

 If you are in Calgary without a car and are sticking to the downtown core, the CTrain is free.
 You can get on at any stop along 7 Avenue and as long as you don’t leave the downtown area no fare is required.

-Fantastic Kid-Friendly Food
+Fantastic Kid-Friendly Food in Calgary

 Calgary is a very family-friendly city, and you’ll find lots of restaurants to choose from.
 Browse the reviews of Calgary restaurants by Trekaroo parents to find the scoop on places like Smashburger, sausage and deli food at Spolumbo’s or pizza at Famoso Neapolitan Pizzeria.

 Food trucks have taken off here as well, and the Calgary Food Trucks website will tell you where and when to find some food you can take with you while exploring the city.

 If you’re looking for something that’s more cuisine than fast food, you can find that in Calgary too.
 The food scene has seen incredible growth in the last few years and you can easily satisfy your appetite, whether you’re looking for ethnic food or finer dining, and many of the restaurants will welcome your little ones as well.

 Plan for the Calgary Climate